0x1B05/english/kaoyan/content/writing.typ

 Write an e-mail of about 100 words to a foreign teacher in your college, inviting him/her to be a judge for the upcoming English speech contest.

 - You should include the details you think necessary.
-- You should write neatly on the ANSWER SHEET.
 - Do not sign your own name at the end of the e-mail.
 Use “Li Ming” instead.
 - Do not write the address.
-(10 points)

 ==== Invitation to Serve as a Judge at the English Speech Contest

 Dear [Teacher's Name],

 I hope this message finds you well.
-I am writing to invite you to serve as a judge at our upcoming English Speech Contest, scheduled for October 10th, 2024, at the college auditorium.
-Your expertise in English literature and proficiency in communication would greatly benefit the judging panel.
+I am writing to invite you to *serve as* a judge at our *upcoming* English Speech Contest, #underline[_scheduled for_] October 10th, 2024, at the college *auditorium*. #underline[_Your *expertise* in English literature and proficiency in communication would greatly benefit the judging panel._]

-The contest will begin at 9:00 AM and is expected to last until approximately 3:00 PM.
-Contestants will be delivering speeches on various themes related to global issues, aiming to showcase their oratory skills and their ability to engage an audience.
+The contest will begin at 9:00 AM and is expected to #underline[_last until approximately_] 3:00 PM.
+Contestants will be *delivering speeches on* various themes related to global issues, aiming to *showcase* their *oratory* skills and their ability to *engage* an audience.

-We would be honored if you could join us and lend your insight to help recognize and encourage the talents of our participants.
-Please let us know your availability by September 20th, so we can finalize the details.
+We would be honored if you could join us and *lend your insight to* help recognize and encourage the talents of our participants. #underline[_Please let us know your availability by_] September 20th, so we can *finalize the details*.

-Thank you for considering this request.
-I look forward to the possibility of your participation.
+#underline[_Thank you for considering this request.
+I look forward to the possibility of your participation._]

 Warm regards,